Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespaceKey.md

 # New-AzureRmServiceBusNamespaceKey

 ## SYNOPSIS
-Regenerates the primary or secondary connection strings for the namespace.
+Regenerates the primary or secondary connection strings for the Service Bus namespace.

 ## SYNTAX